The link between chronic inflammation and chronic disease

 Some supplements, like Zyflamend, have had impressive studies showing active suppression of cancerous cells.
 Others contain concentrated compounds which have been studied, but the supplement itself has not been.

 Comment by Dov Michaeli: Here I beg to differ.
-Low-dose aspirin has been shown convincingly to reduce the risk of heart disease, stroke, and certain cancers.
+Low-dose aspirin has been shown, convincingly, to reduce the risk of heart disease, stroke, and certain cancers.
 As to “toxic side effects”, the incidence of gastritis and peptic ulcer, the two main toxicities, is very low.
 Furthermore, a recent paper uncovered a surprising fact: the incidence of side effects actually goes down with long-term use.
-For more on this issue see our post of March 21.
+For more on this issue see our post on March 21, 2012.

 The omega-3 fatty acid ALA (alpha-linolenic acid), found in chia and flax seeds, takes up the metabolic pathway to form arachidonic acid, meaning your body will create less from the omega-6 fatty acids you consume.
 Both EPA/DHA and ALA should be a part of your daily diet to obtain maximal inflammatory relief.